missydupreast/PerScholasDACapstone/README.md

 ![image](https://github.com/missydupreast/PerScholasDACapstone/assets/98125097/c94b301a-1882-47d2-b585-64764d83d2b1) <br>

 I also noticed that the street addresses do not contain street numbers, and city names that are more than one word do not have a space between words.
 These are minor issues, however, that are beyond the scope of the project and not a priority for our stakeholders.
 I am making note to revisit this at a later time.
-Other changes were made as needed to satisfy the requirements specified in the mapping document.   <br>
+Other changes were made as needed to satisfy the requirements specified in the mapping document (see appendix).   <br>
 <br>

 **Customer Data Observations** <br>